Why Use Artificial Intelligence in Sales and Marketing

 Want more sales?
 Of course you do.
 Every company in the world has people working on ways to find more leads and close more deals.
-But some companies are turning to a new approach: Artificial Intelligence (AI).
+But some companies are turning to a new approach: Using Artificial Intelligence (AI) in sales.

 Many companies use software to schedule meetings, write and send emails, organize contacts, remind sales team members about outreach, and more.
 AI can go beyond those efforts to help your sales team become more effective.
-These are some of the ways AI is working in sales teams today:
+These are some of the ways AI tools are working in sales teams today:

 - Identify behaviors that closes deals.
 Software can tell you which of your team members are closing the most deals, of course.
 Maybe you then study what that person is doing so other team members can follow suit.
 But AI can take this action to a new level, recording calls and gathering emails to identify exactly what language or action is closing deals — not just for one customer, but for different types of customers.